firelord1984/esp32-wave/README.md

 # Wave — ESP32 Penetration Testing Firmware

+**DISCLAIMER STILL IN BETA TESTING SOME FEATURES MAY NOT WORK AND WILL BE EXTREMELY BUGGY!**

 > **⚠️ AUTHORIZED USE ONLY** — Only test networks and devices you own or have
 > explicit written permission to test.
 Unauthorized use is illegal in most
 > jurisdictions (CFAA, Computer Misuse Act, etc.).